philipAthanasopoulos/Astro/README.md

 <h3>File searching</h3>
 By having an Index present in the application we can now search for results in our dataset.
 Once the user has typed their question, it needs to be converted into an actual
 query.
 Lucene provides the <b>Query</b> and <b>QueryParser</b> classes for this exact task.
-The QueryParser needs to be provided with the field of the document want to base our search on.
+The QueryParser needs to be provided with the field of the document we want to base our search on.
 We also need to provide the analyzer.
 Then, a Query object created by calling the QueryParser.parse(" ") method with the plain text question as a parameter.

 For the purpose of advanced searching, such as searching by title, author, etc. we can use the <b>MultiFieldQueryParser</b> class.
 This class allows us to search for results based on multiple fields at once.